1. Definitions and interpretation

-These Terms of Business, together with our letter of engagement, set out the basis on which we accept instructions and charge for our services.
-In the event of an inconsistency between the letter of engagement and these Terms of Business, the former shall prevail.
-No variation of these Terms of Business shall be effective unless it is in writing signed by one of our partners.
+1.4 These Terms of Business, together with our letter of engagement, set out the basis on which we accept instructions and charge for our services.
+In the event of an inconsistency 2between the letter of engagement and these Terms of Business, the former shall prevail.
+We may change our Terms of Business from time to time for reasons including but not limited to legal, regulatory, and technological developments.
+If we do so, we will notify you and you can contact us before the changes take effect.
+Up to date Terms of Business can be found on our website.

 2. Authority and responsibilities